-For the U.S. market only, illy North America has launched a trial "iperEspresso Capsule Recycle Program" together with Terracycle for the collection and recycling of capsules though the involvement of consumers.
-Launched in 2012, the trial programme has so far collected 40,000 capsules (about 2% of sales).
-In 2013 the programme will be extended beyond the trial phase.
+For the U.S. market only, illy North America has launched "iperEspresso Capsule Recycle Program" together with Terracycle for the collection and recycling of capsules though the involvement of consumers.
+Launched officially in April 2013, this programme allowed to collect 226.000 capsules by end 2013, corresponding to about 4.670 kgs.

-Capsules in plastic can be disposed of in two ways: they can be recycled, or they can be disposed of in the Waste-to-Energy facility, thus producing energy.
+At the present capsules in plastic can be disposed of in two ways: they can be recycled, or they can be disposed of in the Waste-to-Energy facility, thus producing energy.
 The existing Italian legislation states that the recycling of such material is only possible for objects belonging to the category of packaging: capsules do not fall into that category, and cannot be mixed with other products, such as bottles .
 In all the provinces in which they operate, the incinerators the plastic, and exhausted coffee is contained within, and can be used as fuel, producing electricity and heat.